stcorp/harp/doc/idl.rst

    :param str filename: Filename of the exported product.
    :param str file_format: File format to use; one of 'netcdf', 'hdf4', or
                            'hdf5'.
 If no format is specified, netcdf is used.
+   :returns: Error structure with result code.

+.. py:function:: harp_version()

+   The harp_version function returns a string containing the current version number of HARP.
+The version number is always of the format 'x.y.z', i.e., major, minor, and revision numbers, separated by dots.

+   :returns: HARP version number.